Frequently Asked Questions

 We have put together a list of considerations that may help those planning an event, especially academic symposia.

-EHW coincides with Earth Day 2022 (April 22).
+EHW coincides with Earth Day 2023 (April 22).
 Already have an Earth Day event planned or planning an event for Earth Day?
-Fill out the form to add it to the EHW events calendar?
+Add it to the EHW calendar.

 Are the opportunities to sponsor Environmental History Week?